spurll/tread/README.md

 ----------------

 * Support for ATOM feeds
-* Key to manually refresh a feed
-* View toggels to display only unread or only starred items (or the combination of those two)
+* View toggles to display only unread or only starred items (or the combination of those two)
 * Ability to scroll feed list
 * Configurable DB pruning (only keep X days to prevent DB from ballooning)
-* Colour support
+* Colour support for images
 * [bcj](https://github.com/bcj) recommends changing the name to `cuRSSes`

 Known Bugs